-In 1762 some seeds were brought from China to Kew Gardens, and in due course Ginkgo Bilobas were planted in high class gardens all over Britain.
+But in 1762 some seeds were brought from China to Kew Gardens.
+Soon Gingko Bilobas were being planted in high class gardens all over Britain.

-It must have been Edward who planted the Ginkgo Bilobas there.
-When he died in 1889, the newspaper said that “His love of flowers and garden scenery was conspicuous”, and that he loved to show his garden to visitors.
-In addition, Mrs Marjorie Coleman told me that he “filled the ground with lotsof lovely shrubs and trees and fruit trees.
+We have other circumstantial evidence that it was Edward Charles who planted these two Ginkgo Bilobas, and no doubt many other interesting trees.
+For instance, when he died in 1889, the newspaper said that “His love of flowers and garden scenery was conspicuous”, and that he loved to show his garden to visitors.

+Mrs Marjorie Coleman, who lived there later, confirmed that Edward Charles had “filled the ground with lots of lovely shrubs and trees and fruit trees.
 And a lot of them were unusual ones.”
 Marjorie’s parents, Percy and Catherine Brown, bought the house and garden in about 1908.
 Percy was a corn dealer and farmer, and Catherine organised many social and charity activities..
 Marjorie said that her parents “bought Collingwood House because my father was very keen on gardening.
 And they had about – quite two and a half acres.”

 The Browns had two gardeners in charge, and the family “dared not even go and pull a cabbage without asking”.
 The house was nearly opposite the Public Hall, so that people “used to borrow plants to put along the front of the stage.
 And very often, some furniture!”
 Also they used the Browns’ kitchen for making sandwiches – it was much superior to the one at the Hall.

 I’m digressing, though I do like that story.
 One more thing is to be said about those two Gingko Biloba trees of Edward Charles Smith.
 Which is that it is surprising they are still there, especially being so near the town centre.
 And we shall find the same later at the Grove.